 Transformation through the Spirit (Chapter 3): Paul explains how believers become more like Christ.
 This happens through the work of the Holy Spirit.
 They move from glory to glory.

-Power in Weakness (Chapter 4): Paul shares how the trials and hardships he faces serve to show God’s power.
+Power in Weakness (Chapter 4): Paul shares how the trials and hardships he faces reveal God’s power.
 These experiences contrast the fragility of humanity with the strength of the gospel.

 Walking by Faith (Chapter 5): Paul reminds the Corinthians that believers live by faith, not by sight.
 Believers trust in the eternal promises of God.